mariateresachaves/BigBlueButton/ESOF-DOCS/Software_Testing/Degree_Testability.md

 ###15.1.3.
 Testing the server

 To test the server, BigBlueButton permitted an unexpected number of simultaneous clients in a single session.
+They could not only test the number of simultaneous users, but also the number of simultaneous users with good quality audio and the number of simultaneous users with webcams.

 A demonstration of this kind of test is available in the following video.